-How to Use Deep Fusion on iPhone 11 & iPhone 11 Pro Camera
+How to Use Deep Fusion on iPhone Camera

 Deep Fusion is a camera technology from Apple that aims to increase detail of a photograph snapped on iPhone.
-The Deep Fusion Camera feature is currently only available on the newest phones like iPhone 11, iPhone 11 Pro, and iPhone 11 Pro Max, but unlike many other new camera features for these iPhones, like ultra wide angle lens, zoom lens, or night mode, how do you use the Deep Fusion camera?
+The Deep Fusion Camera feature is currently only available on the newest phones, anything newer than iPhone 11 or iPhone 12 or later, but unlike many other new camera features for these iPhones, like ultra wide angle lens, zoom lens, or night mode, how do you use the Deep Fusion camera?

 This is where things get a bit more interesting, as Deep Fusion is different from other camera features on iPhone.